 For the wine industry, this option would permit the use of an alternative method to stabilise wine, which may result in a more economic and energy efficient production process.
-The Applicant notes that currently removal of potassium bitartrate is a common, time-consuming and expensive process in winemaking, an additive that would remove this requirement represents a significant advantage in terms of production efficiency, logistics and expenditure.
+The Applicant notes that currently removal of potassium bitartrate is a common, time-consuming and expensive process in winemaking, and an additive that would remove this requirement represents a significant advantage in terms of production efficiency, logistics and expenditure.
 The results of studies conducted by the Applicant indicate that the yeast mannoproteins preparation is effective in preventing potassium bitartrate precipitation when used at the proposed level.
-The Applicant notes that standard technologies to stabilise wine are also effective but that these methods are less efficient and have higher infrastructure costs and environmental impact, for example, costs associated with refrigeration (cold stabilisation including the contact process) or are not effective in the longer term (metatartaric acid treatment) in comparison to using yeast mannoproteins.
+The Applicant notes that standard technologies to stabilise wine are less efficient and have higher infrastructure costs and environmental impact, or are not effective in the longer term, in comparison to using yeast mannoproteins.
 No trade implications are anticipated.

 Consumers may benefit through the improved appearance and stability of wine.
 The purpose of the yeast mannoproteins preparation is to prevent potassium bitartrate precipitation in wine.
 Wine bitartrate stabilisation is an integral part of the wine production process.
 If a wine is not stabilised, crystals resembling glass shards are produced in bottled wine.
 The Applicant notes that while cost savings are anticipated for the wine industry if use of yeast mannoproteins is approved, whether there would be any reduction of the price paid for wine by consumers is a matter for wine producers.